Etale and crystalline companions, II: Uniformities for isocrystals on curves

 \begin{defn} Denote by $W(\eta)$ the completed local ring of $\overline{\frakX}$ at $\eta$; this is not the ring of Witt vectors over $\eta$, but rather a Cohen ring with residue field $\eta$.
 Let $\calE_\eta$ denote the pullback of $\calE$ to $\Spec W(\eta)[p^{-1}]$; this is a finite-dimensional vector space over $W(\eta)[p^{-1}]$ equipped with a connection and a $\QQ_p$-linear action of $L$.
 Moreover, for any Frobenius lift $\varphi$ on $W(\eta)$, $\calE_\eta$ admits a semilinear $\varphi$-action on $\calE_\eta$ compatible with the connection and the $L$-action.

 By a \emph{lattice} in $\calE$, we will mean a vector bundle $\frakE$ on $\overline{\frakX}$ equipped with an isomorphism of $\calE$ with the pullback of $\frakE$ to $\overline{\frakX}_K$.
-There is a pullback functor from lattices in $\calE$ with lattices in $\calE_\eta$.
+There is a pullback functor from lattices in $\calE$ to lattices in $\calE_\eta$.
 There is also a pullback functor from lattices in $\calE$ to vector bundles on $X$, which we call the \emph{reduction} functor.
 Since $\calE$ has degree $0$ by Lemma~\ref{L:connection degree 0}, any reduction of $\calE$ also has degree $0$ by Remark~\ref{R:semicontinuity}. \end{defn}

-\begin{defn} A lattice $\frakE$ in $\calE$ is \emph{crystalline} if it is stable under the connection and the action of $\frako_L$, and if the corresponding lattice in $\calE_\eta$ is stable under the action of Frobenius.
-The latter condition is independent of the choice of a Frobenius lift on $W(\eta)$; we cannot assert it directly on $\overline{\frakX}$ on account of Remark~\ref{R:no Frobenius lift}.
-However, the Frobenius structure does induce a well-defined action on the reduction of $\frakE$. \end{defn}

-\begin{lemma} There exists a crystalline lattice in $\calE$ if and only if $N_\eta(\calE)$ has all slopes nonnegative. \end{lemma} \begin{proof} If $\calE$ admits a crystalline lattice, then it is clear that $N_x(\calE)$ has all slopes nonnegative for each $x \in X^\circ$; by Lemma~\ref{L:generic Newton polygon}, $N_\eta(\calE)$ has all slopes nonnegative.
+\begin{lemma} There exists a crystalline lattice in $\calE$ if and only if $N_\eta(\calE)$ has all slopes nonnegative (that is, $\calE \in \FIsoc^{\dagger,\geq 0}(X) \otimes L$). \end{lemma} \begin{proof} If $\calE$ admits a crystalline lattice, then it is clear that $N_x(\calE)$ has all slopes nonnegative for each $x \in X^\circ$; by Lemma~\ref{L:convergent Newton polygon}(c), $N_\eta(\calE)$ has all slopes nonnegative.
+Conversely, suppose that $N_\eta(\calE)$ is nonnegative.
+To produce a crystalline lattice in $\calE$, apply Lemma~\ref{L:crystalline lattice1} to produce a lattice in $\calE_\eta$ stable under the connection, Frobenius, and $\frako_L$-action; this lattice extends uniquely to a reflexive sheaf on $\frakX$, which is a vector bundle because $\frakX$ is regular of dimension 2 \stacktag{0B3N}. \end{proof}